Wrapping up the year,

 Daylight

-The month with the shortest days is December, with an average of 11h and 18min of daylight.
+December has the shortest days of the year, with an average of 11h and 18min of daylight.

 Sunshine